 Keep doing this until. eventually, the shooter will crap out with a 7.
 When this happens, all your bets are lost.
 This can really hurt if none of your points hit before the shooter rolls a 7.
 But your odds of winning will be as good as they can get, and you’ll have enough action on the table to keep the entertainment at a high tempo.

 Practice for Free – Bet on Mastery

-Every good casino strategy takes practice, but there’s no reason to put your hard earned money on the line before you get the hang of it.
+Every good casino strategy takes practice, but there’s no reason to put your hard-earned money on the line before you get the hang of it.
 Log onto your favorite online casino – we like Royal Vegas, but the choice is yours – and choose to play for fun.
 Then head to the craps tables and practice, practice, practice!
 You’re only betting with faux casino chips, not real money, so there’s no risk involved.

-Not only will you be familiarizing yourself with this craps three point molly strategy, you’ll get a real impression of just how effective it is.
+Not only will you be familiarizing yourself with this craps three point molly strategy, but you’ll also get a real impression of just how effective it is.
 Maybe you decide it’s the most entertaining way to gamble with a perfect strategy.
 Or, maybe you decide craps just isn’t your game.
 Either way, it’s a good lesson learned, at no initial cost to your bankroll.

 Thirsty for more?
 Learn about these other craps betting systems and strategies:

 |In Short:||Relatively speaking, yes, a bet on Place 6 and 8 is a good bet.|